RocketCommunicationsInc/astro/packages/astro-uxds/_content/community/propose-a-change.md

 ## Step 1 - Navigate to the page you want to edit

 At the bottom of each page on [AstroUXDS.com](https://astrouxds.com) you will find a link titled **Propose a change or fix to this page**.
-Follw the link to propose your change on GitHub.
+Follow the link to propose your change on GitHub.
 If you are not an authorized Astro contributor you will be asked to create a fork of the repository, this is a safe operation.
 You cannot break Astro proposing a change.

 ## Step 2 - Fork the Astro repository